 If you tell yourself that something scares you, regardless of it being a real scare, you will believe it and get scared for no apparent reason, only because you are telling yourself that.

 This psychology trick should be used to counter problems, not for deception with ill-intent.
+You also don’t want to lie to yourself so much that you feel like an imposter.
 A lot of people believe they are worth very little and feel they deserve something little.
 It takes a toll on their self-worth and self-esteem.
-This is partly mediated by telling oneself that they, in fact, deserve less.
-Changing this thought-mediation is a productive way to use this trick.
+This is partly caused by telling yourself that you, in fact, deserve less.
+Changing this thought pattern is a productive way to use this trick.

 Related psychology trick: Talking with yourself in the third person or addressing yourself by your own name can lower anxiety.